ASSNAKE/assnake/README.md

 # Assnake Metagenomic Analysis System

 ## Overview
-Assnake is a comprehensive metagenomics analysis tool designed for Illumina sequencing data, focusing on microbiome studies.
+Assnake is a comprehensive metagenomics analysis tool designed for short read sequencing data, focusing on microbiome studies.
 It combines various bioinformatics tools into an integrated workflow for metagenomic data processing and analysis.

 ## Key Features
 - **Dataset and Sample Management:** Organizes datasets and individual biological samples.